varunbln/CShell/README.md

 - Execute external programs
 - Supports program arguments
 - Inbuilt commands(eg: cd, exit, help)
+- Opens a new gnome terminal window when run

 The man command can be used for information regarding other programs.

+# Planned Features
+- Command history: Browse and execute previous commands using the up and down arrow keys.
+- Tab completion: Tab completion for commands and arguments.
+- Redirection: Allow redirecting the input and output of commands using the < and > operators.
+- Pipes: Allow piping the output of one command into the input of another using the | operator.
+- Colored text: Allow the shell to display text in color

 # Lifetime of the Shell
 The shell in its lifetime has 3 basic states: